 How is ADHD executive age different from emotional maturity?

-There is significant overlap, but they are not identical.
-Executive age specifically describes skills like planning, time management, impulse control, and working memory.
-Emotional maturity is broader and includes things like perspective-taking, empathy, and relational skills.
-A person with ADHD might have strong emotional empathy but still struggle with regulating the intensity of their emotional reactions, which is the executive function piece.
-In practice, the two often travel together.
-Children with ADHD frequently have both executive function delays and emotional regulation challenges, which is why the gap can feel bigger than 30% in emotionally charged moments.
+There is significant overlap, but they are not the same thing.
+Executive age describes skills like planning, time management, and impulse control.
+Emotional maturity is broader, covering perspective-taking, empathy, and relational skills.
+A person with ADHD might have strong empathy and still struggle to regulate the intensity of their emotional reactions when something goes wrong.
+For most people with ADHD, the two challenges travel together, which is part of why the gap can feel larger than 30% in emotionally charged moments.
+Where the line falls between them for any individual is not always clear, even to clinicians.

 Next Steps

-- Consider structured coaching.
-If executive function challenges are creating significant friction at school, work, or home, executive function coaching can provide personalized strategies and accountability.
-At Life Skills Advocate, our coaching is skills-focused and neurodivergent-led (not therapy, and not a replacement for medical care).
+- If executive function challenges are creating significant friction at school, work, or home, executive function coaching provides structured support and accountability.
+Life Skills Advocate’s coaching is skills-focused and neurodivergent-led, not therapy, and not a replacement for medical care.

 Further Reading

-- Executive function skills by age – Age-by-age developmental milestones for executive function, with strategies for supporting neurodivergent learners at each stage.
+- Executive function skills by age – Age-by-age developmental milestones for executive function, with context for understanding how the ADHD timeline compares.

-- Signs of executive dysfunction – A guide to recognizing executive dysfunction in daily life, with practical strategies for working with it rather than against it.
+- Signs of executive dysfunction – A guide to recognizing executive dysfunction in daily life, with practical approaches for working with it rather than against it.

-- Impulse control strategies for teens – Practical approaches for building impulse control skills in teens and young adults with ADHD.
+- Impulse control for teens – Options for building impulse control skills in teens and young adults with ADHD.

-- Time management skills for teens – Concrete time management strategies to pair with school accommodations and home routines.
+- Time management for teens – Concrete time management ideas to pair with school accommodations and home routines.

-- Work accommodations for neurodivergent employees – Specific accommodation ideas for adults with ADHD navigating the workplace.
+- Work accommodations for neurodivergent employees – Specific adjustments for adults with ADHD navigating the workplace.

-- Executive function coaching – Overview of Life Skills Advocate’s skills-focused, neurodivergent-led coaching for teens, young adults, and adults.
+- Executive function coaching – Overview of Life Skills Advocate’s skills-focused, neurodivergent-led coaching.

-- Shaw et al. (2007), PNAS – Landmark NIMH brain imaging study documenting cortical maturation delay in ADHD, with the strongest delay found in the prefrontal cortex.
+- Shaw et al. (2007), PNAS – Landmark NIMH brain imaging study documenting cortical maturation delay in ADHD.

-- Berger et al. (2013), Frontiers in Human Neuroscience – Study examining maturational delay in ADHD through cognitive performance testing, finding performance matching 1-3 years younger peers across most measures.
+- Berger et al. (2013), Frontiers in Human Neuroscience – Study finding ADHD children’s cognitive performance matched peers 1 to 3 years younger.

-- Barkley, Executive Functioning and Self-Regulation in ADHD – Expert overview of the relationship between executive function, self-regulation, and ADHD from Dr. Russell Barkley.
+- Barkley, Executive Functioning and Self-Regulation in ADHD – Expert overview of the relationship between executive function, self-regulation, and ADHD.

-- NIMH press summary of Shaw et al. (2007) – Accessible lay-language summary of the brain maturation delay findings.
+- NIMH press summary of Shaw et al. (2007) – Plain-language summary of the cortical maturation delay findings.

 - ADDitude: Your ADHD Child’s Real Age – Clinical perspective on why cognitive ability and executive function maturity are often mismatched in children with ADHD.